Vitamin D is understood to be one of the most important nutrients required for the body to function optimally and for an individual to be healthy.

 How You Can Increase Vitamin D Levels

-The National Institutes of Health recommends ensuring healthy levels of vitamin D though the combination of diet, exposure to sunlight, and (if necessary) supplementation (20).
+The National Institutes of Health recommends ensuring healthy levels of vitamin D through the combination of diet, exposure to sunlight, and (if necessary) supplementation (20).

-The human body is able to absorb vitamin D through skin that is exposed to sunlight or artificial sources of ultraviolet B (UVB) radiation.
+The human body can absorb vitamin D through skin that is exposed to sunlight or artificial sources of ultraviolet B (UVB) radiation.
 There are a variety of factors that impact the amount of vitamin D that can be obtained through UVB exposure including:

 - The time of year